Home Properties Rentals Guides to France Services Directory News

 6. Making a Planning Application in France

-1. 6.1.
-Who Decides?
+- Who Decides?

-6.2.
-Getting Planning Advice in France
+- Getting Planning Advice

-6.3.
-Submitting a French Planning Application
+- Submitting the Planning Application

-6.4.
-Procedural Timescales
+- Procedural Timescales

 6.5.
 Public Notice Requirements

-If consent is granted, there then follows a public notice procedure.
+If consent is granted there then follows a public notice procedure.

 The applicant must display a notice on the site, which must remain during the whole of construction period.
 The site notice must be clearly visible to the public.

 The notice must measure not less than 80cm x 80 cm and must contain specific information.
-You should be able to obtain a standard notice for your use from your mairie or the DDE.
+You should be able to obtain a standard notice for your use from your mairie or the préfecture.

 Failure to properly display the notice can result in a fine of €1500.